-One of the most serious metallurgical problems and one that is a major concern in the nuclear industry is stress-corrosion cracking (SCC).
-Stress-corrosion cracking results from the combined action of an applied tensile stress and a corrosive environment, both influences are necessary.
+One of the most serious metallurgical problems and a major concern in the nuclear industry is stress-corrosion cracking (SCC).
+Stress-corrosion cracking results from the combined action of applied tensile stress and a corrosive environment.
+Both influences are necessary.
 SCC is a type of intergranular attack corrosion that occurs at the grain boundaries under tensile stress.
-It tends to propagate as stress opens cracks that are subject to corrosion, which are then corroded further, weakening the metal by further cracking.
+It tends to propagate as stress opens cracks subject to corrosion, which is then corroded further, weakening the metal by further cracking.
 The cracks can follow intergranular or transgranular paths, and there is often a tendency for crack branching.
-Failure behavior is characteristic of that for a brittle material, even though the metal alloy is intrinsically ductile.
-SCC can lead to unexpected sudden failure of normally ductile metal alloys subjected to a tensile stress, especially at elevated temperature.
+Failure behavior is characteristic of that brittle material, even though the metal alloy is intrinsically ductile.
+SCC can lead to unexpected sudden failure of normally ductile metal alloys subjected to tensile stress, especially at elevated temperatures.
 SCC is highly chemically specific in that certain alloys are likely to undergo SCC only when exposed to a small number of chemical environments.

 The most effective means of preventing SCC in reactor systems are:

 - designing properly